 A native of Lexington, Ky., James is a graduate of Paul Laurence Dunbar High School.
-James’ previous employment include stints at Lexmark and GTE, before beginning a career in the automotive industry, working for 13 years at the Toyota Motor Manufacturing plant in Georgetown, Ky.
-After that, James made a career change becoming a full-time real estate professional, selling both residential and commercial property for United Real Estate.
+James’ previous employment includes stints at Lexmark and GTE, before beginning a career in the automotive industry, working for 13 years at the Toyota Motor Manufacturing plant in Georgetown, Ky.
+After that, James made a career change becoming a full-time real estate professional.

 James is extremely passionate about service to neighborhoods and the local school system.
 He has served as the President of the Radcliffe–Marlboro Neighborhood Association and helped initiate several neighborhood programs.
-He serves as the First Vice President of the 16th District PTA and he has participated in the Fayette County Public Schools superintendent search process and the 2015 Rezoning Committee.
+He served as President of the 16th District PTA and participated in the Fayette County Public Schools superintendent search process and the 2015 Rezoning Committee.

-In the business community, James has participated in multiple community leadership programs, such as: Commerce Lexington’s Leadership Central Kentucky (2011), BCTC’s Citizens’ Leadership Academy (2012) and is a Certified Tourism Ambassador through the Lexington Visitors Center.
+In the business community, James has participated in multiple community leadership programs, such as Commerce Lexington’s Leadership Central Kentucky (2011), BCTC’s Citizens’ Leadership Academy (2012) and is a Certified Tourism Ambassador through the Lexington Visitor & Tourism Bureau.

 James and his wife, Charmayne, have three children.